 “Much, my queen,” he said, bowing his head.

-“Tell me of the days before the division between Idris and Hallandren,” Siri said.
+“Tell me of the days before the division between Idris and Hallandren.”

 “Ah,” the man said, reaching into a pocket.
-He pulled out a hand and began to rub sand between his fingers, letting it drop in a soft stream toward the ground, its grains blown slightly in the wind.
+He pulled out a handful of sand and began to rub it between his fingers, letting it drop in a soft stream toward the ground, its grains blown slightly in the wind.
 “Her majesty wishes one of the deep stories, from long before.
 A story before time began?”

 “I wish to know the origins of the Hallandren God Kings,” Siri said.

-“Then it is good we begin in the distant haze,” the storyteller said, bringing up another hand, letting black powdery sand drop from it before him, mixing with the sand that fell from his other hand.
-As she watched, it turned white, and she cocked her head, smiling at the display.
+“Then it is good we begin in the distant haze,” the storyteller said, bringing up another hand, letting black powdery sand drop from it, mixing with the sand that fell from his other hand.
+As Siri watched, it turned white, and she cocked her head, smiling at the display.

 “The first God King of Hallandren is ancient,” Dust said, and she could now see where he got his name.
 “Ancient, yes.
 Older than kingdoms and cities, older than monarchs and religions.
 Not older than the mountains, however, for they were already here.
 Like the knuckles of the sleeping giants below, they formed this valley, where panthers made their home, and beasts were strange.

 “People speak of the valley then, a place before it had a name.
 During those days, the people of Chedesh were dominant, though their empire has long since been taken by the sands.
 They sailed the inner sea, coming from the east, and it was they who first discovered this strange land.
 Their writings are sparse, but memory remains.
-Perhaps you can imagine their surprise at discovering a place such at this.
-A place with beaches of sand, with fruits aplenty, and with strange, alien forests.”
+Perhaps you can imagine their surprise at discovering a place such at this?
+A place with beaches of sand, with fruits aplenty, and with strange, alien forests?”

-Dust reached into his robes, and pulled out a handful of something else.
-He began to drop something before him, bright green leaves from the fronds of a fern.
+Dust reached into his robes and pulled out a handful of something else.
+He began to drop it before him--bright green leaves from the fronds of a fern.

 “Paradise, they called it,” Dust whispered.
 “A paradise hidden between the mountains, a land with pleasant rains that never grew cold, a land where the earth spit forth succulent food with very little effort.”
 He threw the handful of leaves into the air, and in the center of them puffed a burst of colorful dust.
 Deep reds and blues mixed in the air, blowing before him.

 “A land of color,” he said.
-“Because of the Tears of Edgli, the flowers of such brilliant color that their dyes would hold fast in any cloth.”
+“Because of the Tears of Edgli, the flowers of such brilliant beauty that their dyes would hold fast in any cloth.”

 Siri sat thoughtfully.
 She’d never really though about how Hallandren would look to people who came across the inner sea.
-She’d heard stories from the tradesmen who came into Idris through the northern passes, and they spoke of the lands beyond.
-Now that she had lived in Hallandren herself, she could see that much of the lands beyond the mountains were more like Idris than they were the rainforests of Hallandren.
-That would mean less density of life, more parries and steppes.
-Less color.
+She’d heard stories from the ramblemen who came into Idris, and they spoke of the lands on the other side of the mountains and the other side of the sea.
+Those lands were much more like Idris than they were like Hallandren.
+In other lands, one found praries and stepps, mountains and deserts.
+But not jungles.
+Hallandren was unique.